tnwei/exposure-to-code/docs/_sources/09_random_generative.rst.txt

 .. figure:: images/week9-sol5.jpg
    :alt: sol5.py output

-Logically, the steps are quite simple to.
+Logically, the steps are quite simple.
 First, a large circle needs to be drawn as the frame.
 Next, a small randomly generated circle is drawn within the frame.
 If the circle is both (i) within the frame, and (ii) does not overlap with any other existing circles, the circle is kept.
 Else, the circle is regenerated.
 More circles are generated following these rules until sufficient.

 At this point in time, we can tell that the steps we need to do are:
     1. Write a function to draw circles.